King, Warrior, Magician, Lover – archetypes of the mature Masculine

 The Sadist is the active pole of the Shadow Warrior.
 The Warrior's detachment from life leaves the door open to cruelty.
 The Warrior is most vulnerable in the area of relationships, where he must constantly stay vigiliant of his mind and emotions.
 They must not be repressed, but be under control, lest cruelty sneak into him while he isn't looking.
 The Sadist hates weakness and vulnerability, which is a projection of his hidden Masochist, and will take great glee in tormenting those unfortunate souls that remind him of his shadow.
 The Sadist directed inwards has people running themselves into the ground out of deep anxiety.
 They have low sense of self-worth, and will endure great self-torment on their way to burnout.

 The Masochist is the passive pole of the Shadow Warrior.
 The Masochist projects Warrior energy onto others, and experiences himself as impotent and vulnerable in their presence.
 He is unable to defend himself psychologically and allows others to manipulate and mess with him.
-We will absorb an enormous amount of abuse until one day we snap, and percolate back to the Sadist.
+A man might endure enormous amounts of abuse until one day he might snap, and percolate back to the Sadist.

 The Lover